dojo/docs/dijit/info.rst

   dijit.byId("myDialog").show(); // show my dialog instance

-If the ID is unknown for some reason, the function `dijit.getEnclosingWidget <dijit/getEnclosingWidget>`_ can be used by passing any child DOM Node reference.
+If the ID is unknown for some reason, the function :ref:`dijit.getEnclosingWidget <dijit/getEnclosingWidget>` can be used by passing any child DOM Node reference.
 Again using the above markup, if we pass a reference to the ``p`` element inside the widget to ``getEnclosingWidget``, we will again be returned a reference to the Dialog:

 .. code-block :: javascript
   :linenos: